 Privacy Issues at Work

 Technology is a boon to business, but it also raises complicated issues of privacy in the workplace.
-The vast majority of businesses use computers, and technology has enabled employers to monitor nearly every aspect of workplace communications involving employees' computer and telephone usage.
-Indeed, many companies take advantage of technology to monitor their employees' use of the Internet and e-mail.
+The vast majority of businesses use computers, and technology has enabled employers to monitor nearly every aspect of workplace communications involving employees’ computer and telephone usage.
+Indeed, many companies take advantage of technology to monitor their employees’ use of the Internet and email.
 When an employee has a reasonable expectation of privacy, however, such as with a physical space like a locked office, the employee may receive privacy protection.
 Drug testing by an employer, on the other hand, when the testing is reasonable and not a highly offensive intrusion, is usually acceptable.
-To help you determine what is and is not private in the workplace, contact an employment lawyer to discuss the validity of your company's privacy policies and procedures.

 The Hiring Process

-This page contains information regarding enforcement of federal labor laws, including minimum wage, child labor and overtime standards set out under the Fair Labor Standards Act (FLSA), the Family Medical Leave Act (FMLA), and the Migrant and Seasonal Agricultural Worker Protection Act (MSPA).
+Information regarding enforcement of federal labor laws, including minimum wage; child labor and overtime standards set out under the Fair Labor Standards Act (FLSA); the Family Medical Leave Act (FMLA); and the Migrant and Seasonal Agricultural Worker Protection Act (MSPA).